jitpack/jitpack.io/README.md

 [![Release](https://img.shields.io/github/release/jitpack/gradle-simple.svg?label=maven)](https://jitpack.io/#jitpack/gradle-simple)
 ```

 - Show up-to-date version in HTML.
-If your project has a website you can get and display the latest release using JavaScript and GitHub API: https://gist.github.com/jitpack-io/5bd698d35303b2c370a0
+If your project has a website or GitHub pages then you can display the latest release using JavaScript: https://gist.github.com/jitpack-io/5bd698d35303b2c370a0

 Other Features
 ======